Abdalah98/Abdalah98/README.md

 I'm an iOS Developer was 1.5+ years of experience looking forward to developing my Mobile Development skills and gain more experience to enrich my Software Career.

-I have published 5 pplications in App Store
+I have published 5 qpplications in App Store

 ------------------------------------------------------------------------------------------
 ##Work Experience: